withastro/docs/src/pages/en/tutorial/5-astro-api/index.md

 ## Where are we going?

-In this unit, you'll build
+In this unit, you'll supercharge your blog with an index page, tag pages, and an RSS feed.
-- an archive of all of your blog posts
-- dynamic pages that list all posts with a certain tag
-- a tag index page that lists all tags across posts
-- an RSS feed for your blog

 Along the way, you'll learn how to use:
 - `Astro.glob()` to access data from files in your project